Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

 \subsection{Almost Proper Mapping Theorem}

-The main goal of this section is to prove the ``Almost Proper Mapping Theorem'' both in setup of both ``nice'' schemes and ``nice'' formal schemes.
-The theorem roughly says the derived pushforward of an almost coherent $\O_X$-module along a (topologically) finitely presented proper map is almost coherent.
+The main goal of this section is to prove the Almost Proper Mapping Theorem which says that derived pushforward along proper (topologically) finitely presented morphism of nice (formal) schemes preserves almost coherent sheaves.

-The idea of the proof is rather easy: we ``approximate'' an almost finitely presented $\O_X$-module by finitely presented using Corollary~\ref{cor:approximate-afpr} and then the usual Proper Mapping Theorem.
-However, there is a subtlety that the usual Proper Mapping Theorem is usually proven only for a (locally) noetherian base, and we are really interested in non-noetherian situation.
-So we use a more general version (in so-called ``universally coherent'' case) of the Proper Mapping Theorem from the book \cite{FujKato}.
+The idea of the proof is relatively easy: we approximate an almost finitely presented $\O_X$-module by finitely presented using Corollary~\ref{cor:approximate-afpr} or Theorem~\ref{thm:approximate-formal} and then use the usual Proper Mapping Theorem.
+For this, we will need a version of the Proper Mapping Theorem for a class of non-noetherian rings, which we review below.

-\begin{defn} We say that a scheme $Y$ is {\it universally coherent} if any scheme $X$ that is locally of finite presentation over $Y$ is coherent (i.e. the structure sheaf $\O_X$ is coherent). \end{defn}
+\begin{defn} We say that a scheme $Y$ is {\it universally coherent} if any scheme $X$ that is locally of finite presentation over $Y$ is coherent (i.e.~the structure sheaf $\O_X$ is coherent). \end{defn}